 Harrison Ford graduated from Maine East High School in Illinois in 1960, where he had been the first voice to broadcast on the school's new radio system.
 He later attended Ripon College, in Wisconsin, where he took drama classes in his first year.
 He did not graduate, but it was here that Harrison Ford became interested in acting.

-Harrison Ford travelled to Los Angeles in 1964, hoping to land a job doing radio voice-overs.
+Career: Harrison Ford travelled to Los Angeles in 1964, hoping to land a job doing radio voice-overs.
 Although his application was unsuccessful, Ford eventually got a contract with Columbia Pictures, earning $150 per week to work as a bit part on their films.

 Ford's first credited appearance came in 1967, with the Western film A Time For Killing.
 He was credited as Harrison J. Ford, to avoid confusion with the silent film actor Harrison Ford.